Monument Terminology

 Chamfer

-A beveled or tapered edge is made by cutting away of the square edge of a monument.
+A slanted edge made by cutting off the square edge of a monument.

 Check

-A cut or recess in the stone, normally on the top or ends; a rabbet-shaped cutting.
+A small cut or recess in the stone, usually found on the top or ends.

 Columbarium